Jonathon W. Penney

 Privacy and the New Virtualism (2008) 10 Yale Journal of Law & Technology 194

-Zeran v AOL’s Chilling Effect Claims in Eric Goldman, ed, Zeran v America Online 20 Years Later: A Compendium (forthcoming 2018)
+Zeran v AOL’s Chilling Effect Claims in Zeran v America Online 20 Years Later: A Compendium (Eric Goldman and Jeff Kossoff, eds, 2020)

 Children and Cyberwar: Victimization and Protection in Dustin Johnson, ed, Allons-Y: Theory Into Action, vol 2 (The Roméo Dallaire Child Soldiers Initiative, August 2017).